elastic/apm-pipeline-library/vars/README.md

 ## githubPrCheckApproved
-If the current build is a PR, it would check if it is approved or created by a user with write/admin permission on the repo.
+If the current build is a PR, it would check if it is approved or created by a user with write/admin permission on the repo or a trusted user.

 If it is not approved, the method will throw an error.

 ```
 githubPrCheckApproved()
 ```

+NOTE: `REPO_NAME` env variable is required, so gitHubEnv step is the one in charge

 ## githubPrComment
 Add a comment or edit an existing comment in the GitHub.